cometbft/cometbft/docs/architecture/adr-104-out-of-band-state-sync.md

 > before making a decision.
 It should contain a explanation on why the alternative
 > approach(es) were not chosen.

+### Manual application state transfer

+The proposed [ADR 083][adr083]/[ADR 103][adr103] inspired the discussions that led to this ADR.
+At first glance, their proposal might look identical to the solution discussed here.
+The main distinction is that their proposal does not involve installing application snapshots, but relies on node operators to manually synchronize the application state.

+More precisely, their proposal is to
+"_allow applications to start with a bootstrapped state_ (i.e., the application has already a state before the node is started) _alongside an empty CometBFT instance_
+(i.e., the node's block store is empty and the state store is at genesis state) _using a subsystem of the state sync protocol_".

+Starting from an "empty CometBFT instance" is a requirement for running State sync, which is maintained in the current proposal.
+The mentioned "subsystem of the state sync protocol" is the light client, responsible for verifying the application state and for bootstrapping CometBFT's block store and state store accordingly.

+The distinction, therefore, lies in the way which the state of the application from a running node is transferred to the new node to be bootstrapped.
+Instead of relying on application snapshots, produced by the application but handled by State sync, [ADR 083][adr083]/[ADR 103][adr103] assumes that node operators are able to manually synchronize the application state from a running node (it might be required stopping it) to a not-yet-started fresh node.

 ## Decision

 > This section records the decision that was made.